osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

 Any selected location on the map could be marked as [a parking position](../plugins/parking.md).
-To delete parking position, you can open context menu associated with parking location.
+To delete parking position, you can open the context menu associated with parking location.

 Requires [Parking position plugin](../plugins/parking.md).

 ### * Add / Edit Track waypoint

 <Tabs groupId="operating-systems">